NavpreetDevpuri/DNAc/README.md

 # DNAc
 DNAc is a programming language for DNAs.

+## DNAc's device
+This will be a device similar to arduino that can edit at most any cell's DNA easily.
+We just put cells in it and it will somehow read DNA sequences and write DNA sequences using CRISPR - Cas9 for gene editing.

 ## DNAc's compiler
 We need to develop a compiler that can convert code written in DNAc language into DNA sequence.
 Observing DNA sequences and generalizing them, can open possibilities to make totally custom plants by just combining those traits.<br>
 This is possible by following